k0r1g/bio/_posts/2024-10-7-mini-blog-post-7 copy 2.md

 I've decided not to risk going with the ESTA to get in the US.
 Time to apply for the B1 visa.

 Seems to be that the rule of thumb is that for every day you stay in the US on ESTA/B1, you should stay 1/2 days outside of the US, and ensure you have strong ties to the UK.
-It also appears that during the B1 interview, an I-94 is issued, and the interviewer decided how long you are allowed to stay in the US- the 6 months number is simply the upper limit, it could be 2 weeks or 2 months.
+It also appears that during the B1 interview, an I-94 is issued, and the interviewer decides how long you are allowed to stay in the US- the 6 months number is simply the upper limit, it could be 2 weeks or 2 months.

 I left the US on May 27.
 It is now October 7.
 So it's been roughly 133 days since I've been in the US- so 4.5 months, I'm in the range of possibly an acceptable amount of time outside of the US, but I'm (1) unemployed- although there are ways around this with my business in Singapore, (2) during my previous trip to the US, I stayed a full 3 months in SF.
 I do not want to risk losing my ability to come to the US, so I've decided in order to go there, I must pre-emptively have a 3 month schedule planned.
 Either I want a research programme or an accelerator, or something similar to justify my time there.